Jeremiah4real/8-bit-Instruction-Set-Architecture/README.md

 # 8-bit CPU Design in CircuitVerse

 ## Description
-This project involves designing and implementing an 8-bit CPU with a custom instruction set architecture (ISA) optimized for the Alphabet Count Array program.
+This project involves designing and implementing an 8-bit CPU with a custom instruction set architecture (ISA).
 The CPU supports 32-bit data operations and single-cycle instruction execution.

 ## Features
 - **Custom ISA:** Designed with 8-bit instructions and 32-bit registers, supporting efficient execution of array computation tasks.